Buggs777/SSTI-Scanner/readme.md

 python3 scantemplate.py -u <URL> -k <KEY> -n <NUMBER_OF_KEYS> [-ok <OTHER_KEYS>]

 # Url must be the url of your post request, key the form key you want to inject your
-# payloads to, and other_keys the other keys required on the request

-# -ok must be under this format "key1=value1.key2=value2.key3=value3"
+# payloads to, and other_keys the other keys required on the request -ok must be under this format "key1=value1.key2=value2.key3=value3"

 # Example : python3 scantemplate.py -u http://myprofile/preview -k content -ok title=profile.bio=helloworld

 # This will test all kind of template injections on the content key of the request
   ```

+  ### Next Update :
+    - Adding a blind mode to test blind injections